migramirez2/Harmony-ONE/progress/theo-fandrich.md

 Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
 Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.

+2024-03-29 Fri: Determining tokenomics and offering to support Partie's app built on Harmony.

+2024-03-28 Thu: Confirming band protocol integration with QiDao as it differs with original Chainlink.
+Worked on portfolio metamask and product fixing.
+Had call with Partie, will circle back next week with them.

-2024-03-18 Tue: Looked into Taiko defi.
+2024-03-27 Tue: Looked into Taiko defi.
 Most projects are not deployed are in testnet, nothing new.
 Partie followed up with marketing material, organizing a call with them regarding official partnership soon.

+2024-03-26 Tue: Looked into Taiko defi.
+Most projects are not deployed are in testnet, nothing new.
+Partie followed up with marketing material, organizing a call with them regarding official partnership soon.

-2024-03-18 Mon: Strategized on partnership with partie.
+2024-03-25 Mon: Strategized on partnership with partie.
 They are preparing for a v2 launch within the next two months, so were hoping to include us.
 Will meet with them again later this week or next.

 ---

+2024-03-23 Sat:

-2024-03-20 Fri: Paid time off.
+2024-03-22 Fri: Paid time off.

-2024-03-19 Thu: Paid time off.
+2024-03-21 Thu: Paid time off.

-2024-03-18 Wed: Met with covault and partie.
+2024-03-20 Wed: Met with covault and partie.
 Partie.com has partnerships with amazon and twitch.
 Partie.com could be game changing partnership with Harmony, so gspent time researching their product and ideating usecasecase.

-2024-03-18 Tue: Continue progress on Metamask Portfolio and coordinating with Qidao for stable coin.
+2024-03-19 Tue: Continue progress on Metamask Portfolio and coordinating with Qidao for stable coin.

 2024-03-18 Mon: Tested galxe and began set up for Harmony Quest.
 Worked on various figma designs for Portfolio.
 Began discussions with CoVault, bitlayer, and Partie.